Flat-Duck/sugar/README.md

 ## Stop

-This application is built using Laravel Factory.
+This application is built With love

 ### Installation
 1. Setup a site in your local environment.